macedigital/angular-markdown-it/README.md

 <!-- Uses content from README.md -->
 ````

+## Configuration

+By default, nothing has to be configured.
+All markdown will be rendered similar to [GFM](https://help.github.com/categories/writing-on-github/), but without HTML, typographer & autolinker features.

+Nonetheless, there are two methods for changing behavior, which can be combined:

-### Configuration
+### Changing options

-You can pass in custom options to the `markdownItConverterProvider` by choosing a preset, and/or custom settings.
+You can pass in custom options to the `markdownItConverterProvider` by choosing a preset, and/or custom settings calling the `config()` method.

 ````js
 angular.module('myapp', ['ngSanitize', 'mdMarkdownIt'])